Academic Information

 Academic Petitions

-The Whitworth registrar has the delegated authority to see that students adhere to the university's academic policies and requirements.
-The petition process provides students and faculty with the possibility of a response outside the normal bounds of policy when extenuating circumstances are judged to warrant such a response.
+The Office of the University Registrar has the delegated authority to see that students adhere to the university's academic policies and requirements.
+The petition process provides students with the possibility of a response outside the normal bounds of policy when extenuating circumstances are judged to warrant such a response.
 Extenuating circumstances include, but are not limited to, illness, injury, death in the family, problems with immigration, and matters in which established policies are unclear or in conflict.
-Holds that are unresolved by the deadline do not constitute an extenuating circumstance and are not grounds for petition.
+Not knowing a policy or holds that are unresolved by the deadline do not constitute an extenuating circumstance and are not grounds for petition.

 Petition Process:

-- Petitions should be generated by an individual current or potential student on the standard Petition for Exception form.
-A petition must not only voice the request, but must also substantiate its validity.
+- Petitions should be generated by an individual current or potential student on the standard Petition for Exception to Academic Policy form.
+A petition must not only voice the request but must also substantiate its validity.

 Accommodations for Religious Observances